- Transit Toronto Site FAQ

-There are no plans to abandon streetcar service on St. Clair (indeed, there are plans to further enhance it), so the link up Bathurst street will remain.
-It may end up challenged, however.
+There are no plans to abandon streetcar service on St. Clair (indeed, it was recently enhanced to private right-of-way operation), so the link up Bathurst street will remain.
+It may end up not being the only one, however.
 Should the St. Clair streetcar be extended to Runnymede, as the TTC hopes, rumour has it that one should expect streetcar tracks to be laid up Dundas Street from Dundas West Station to the St. Clair/Runnymede loop (effectively converting the Junction bus to streetcar).
 Such an arrangement would save the TTC a fair chunk in dead-head time.
 The Bathurst link would likely remain, however, as an alternate route onto St. Clair, and the only access to Hillcrest Shops.

 I've heard that ALRVs are not allowed on St. Clair because they can't go up the Bathurst Street hill.
 I've also heard that ALRVs can't fit into Union Station loop or Spadina station loop.
 Is this true?